Myastr0/mk-notes/docs/docs/advanced-guides/cli-commands.md

 4. **Regular Backups**
    - Consider backing up your Notion pages before large syncs
    - Use `preview-sync` to verify changes before updating existing content
+   - Be extremely cautious when using the `--clean` flag as it will delete ALL content on the destination page
+   - Avoid using `--clean` on Notion pages that contain important manual content not created by mk-notes

 For more details about how MK Notes organizes your content, see the [Architecture](./architecture.md) documentation.